-In many ways, the modern history of the Southwest began with the start of the 76 Ranch, often known as the Old “76.”
+In many ways, the ranching history of the Southwest began with the start of the 76 Ranch, often known as the Old “76.”
 Its name hearkens back to the “76” brand of Tim Foley, who first kept the 4,500 head of cattle that grew to tens of thousands in the years to come.
 Its ownership ended up in the hands of Sir John Lister Kaye, with its land extending from Calgary, Alberta to Balgonie, Saskatchewan.

 Following years of hardship, change, and settlement, the Old 76 saw its end in the 1920s.
 Its legacy lives with today’s local ranches and pasture land—and at Grasslands National Park.